nazmulsujon/bi-cycle-store/README.md

 - **Place an Order:**
   - Reduce the product inventory upon order placement.
   - Handle insufficient stock gracefully.
-- **Calculate Revenue:** Use MongoDB aggregation pipeline to calculate total revenue from all orders.
+- **Calculate Revenue:** Using MongoDB aggregation pipeline to calculate total revenue from all orders.

----

 ## Installation & Setup ⚙️